codyloyd/author-site/stories/Boneyman.md

 “The bag, asshole.”

 “I said, earlier…” Terry lifted his hands slightly and edged out of the booth with slow, smooth motions.
 He bent toward the bag on the floor.
-“I said that if you wanted to meet with my employer, we could arrange it.”
+“I said that if you wanted to meet with my employer, that we could arrange it.”

 Everyone in the diner leaned forward as Terry slowly reached down and unzipped the bag.
 He lifted his head and held out his empty hands as if he were doing a magic trick then upturned the bag spilling its contents onto the floor.